liftbridge-io/liftbridge/documentation/concepts.md

 Streams have a few key properties: a subject, which is the corresponding NATS subject, a name, which is a human-readable identifier for the stream, and a replication factor, which is the number of nodes the stream should be replicated to for redundancy.
+Optionally, there is a group which is the name of a load-balance group for the stream to join.
+When there are multiple streams in the same group, messages will be balanced among them.

 There can be multiple streams attached to the same NATS subject, but within a given subject, the name must be unique.
 Thus, a stream can be uniquely identified by the combination of its subject and name.

 ### Write-Ahead Log